-The base unit must be equal to or greater than the measurement unit, and the billing unit must be equal to or greater than the base unit.
+The base unit must have either the same or less precision than the measurement unit, and the billing unit must have either the same or less precision than the base unit.
 Thus while in some cases the units will be equal (e.g. call duration is reported in seconds and the base unit for the voice calls service is also one second), in other cases you can scale units to make them more convenient for your administrators and customers.
 Broadband Internet services are one good example.
-Although network equipment always reports the amount of transferred data in bytes, it would certainly be very confusing to report the total downloaded data as "234564474 bytes", or inform customers that "your current rate is \$0.0000000014 per byte".
+Although network equipment always reports the amount of transferred data in bytes, it would certainly be very confusing to report the total downloaded data as "234564474 bytes", or inform customers that "your current rate is \$0.000000014 per byte".
 They will be much happier to see "228 megabytes" or "\$1.50 per gigabyte".
 So in this case you would choose a megabyte as the base unit and a gigabyte as the billing unit.